johnalison/WorkingPhilosophy/Questions.md

 # Questions
-- Waht do I truly prize?
-- What is my montra today ?
-- What am I studying, practicing, and training ?
-- What ruler do I measure myself against?
-- Am I keeping a sturdy mind on teh task at hand?
-- Am I content to be clueless about things that dont matter?
-- Am I in control? or is my anxienty ?
-- Am I cultivating the invinsibility of my power to choose?
-- Am I thinkging before I act ?
-- What needless conflict can I avoid?
-- Do my outbursts ever make thinkgs better ?
-- What if I didnt have an opintion about this?
-- What parts of my life are driven by anger?
-- IS my soul a good ruler or a tyrant?
-- For what have I sold my peice of mind ?
-- Which of my pleasures are really punishments?
-- Do these strong emotions even make sense?
-- Waht am I making harder than it needs to be ?
-- What happiness am I putting off that I could have right now?
-- Am I rigirous in training agianst false impressions?
-- Am I happy with my position at the banquet of life?
-- Are the pleasures Im chasing actually worth it?
+- Are the pleasures I'm chasing actually worth it?
-- Am I certian what I want to say isnt better left unsaid?
+- Am I certain what I want to say isn't better left unsaid?
-- Why get angry at thinkgs if anger doesnt change it?
+- Why get angry at things if anger doesn't change it?
-- Why am I telling myslef that Ive been harmed?
+- Why am I telling myself that I've been harmed?
 - Will I even remember this fight in a few months?
 - Why do I need to care that someone else screwed up?
-- How can I cultivate inference of unimportnat things?
+- How can I cultivate inference of unimportant things?
-- How often do I question thnkgs others take for granted?
+- How often do I question things others take for granted?
 - Do I see and access myself accurately ?
-- Am I standing with teh philosopher or the mob?
+- Am I standing with the philosopher or the mob?
-- HOw many of my limitations are really self-imposed?
+- How many of my limitations are really self-imposed?
 - Do I really need these things I work so hard for?
 - Where am I a loud mouth?
 - Who is my role model?
 Why?
 - Where have I traded away freedom ?
 How can I get it back?
 - What would change if I looked for other peoples good intentions?
 - Instead of calling it bad luck, can I come to see it as inevitable?
-- What would it be like if I focused entierely on the preesent moment?
+- What would it be like if I focused entirely on the present moment?
-- Do I appriciente this mind I have been given?
+- Do I appreciate this mind I have been given?
-- Are my choices beutiful?
+- Are my choices beautiful?
 - What bad assumptions can I cast out?
-- What is the real cause of my irritations - external or my opionions ?
+- What is the real cause of my irritations - external or my opinions ?
-- Am I cultivating hte virtue that makes adversity bearable?
+- Am I cultivating the virtue that makes adversity bearable?
 - Have I confused schooling and EDUCATION?
 - How can I treat my greedy vices? how can I heal my sickness?
-- What philisophical lessons can I find in ordinary things?
+- What philosophical lessons can I find in ordinary things?
 - What am I learning ?
 - What do I want to learn more about ?
-- What has X taught me/insspired me to learn?
+- What has X taught me/inspired me to learn?

 - What things are truly in my control ?
 - What am I learning and studying for ?